access-ci-org/access-oauth-mapfile/docs/README.md

     access the XDCDB:
        chmod 0600 etc/xsede-oauth-mapfile-config.json

-5) Setup to run in cront
+5) Setup to run in cron
    In bin/xsede-oauth-mapfile.sh:
    - Set MAP_FILE to where you want your production mapfile
    - Set MAP_FILE_BASE to your base xsede-oauth-mapfile installation directory

+   cd /etc/cron.hourly
+   ln -s /usr/local/share/utils/xsede_oauth_mapfile/bin/xsede_oauth_mapfile.sh

+NOTES

 bin/xsede-oauth-mapfile.sh
     This is the file to be run from /etc/cron.hourly to keep the map file up to date.